coin-or/coin-or.github.io/pages/user/user_introduction.md

 sudo ./coinbrew install ProjName
 ```

-Note that the prefix specified above is the directory where the packages will
+The `--prefix` argument above specifies the directory where the packages will
+be installed and would normally be something like `$HOME` or `\usr\local`.
+If
-be installed.
-If the specified prefix is writable, then all packages will be
+the specified directory is writable, then all packages will be automatically
-automatically installed immediately after building and the install command is
+installed immediately after building and the install command is not needed.
+If
-not needed.
-If no prefix is specified, the package will be installed in the
+no prefix is specified, the package will be installed in the directory
-directory `coinbrew/dist/`.
+`dist/`.

 Options that would have been passed to the `configure`
 script under the old build system can simply be added to the command-line.
 For
 example, to build with debugging symbols, do